Fairport's Cropredy Convention: Outline of the festival

 The event is organised largely by Gareth Williams, the Festival Director, and also Simon Nicol and Dave Pegg, both members of Fairport.
 Fairport themselves open the festival on the Thursday evening with an acoustic set, and close the festival on the Saturday night.

 The majority of attendees camp for the duration of the festival.
 There are eight separate camping fields adjacent to the arena, one of which is reserved for family parties.
 Fairport's Cropredy Convention is aimed at all ages with an emphasis on families and has developed a reputation as a particularly friendly and safe festival.

 As well as a wide range of live music, the event features three dozen stalls selling clothing, books, CDs and food.
-It also boasts a very large bar which specialises in cask ale which is provided by Wadworth, a brewery based in Devizes, Wiltshire.
+It also boasts a very large bar which specialises in cask ale which was formerly provided by Wadworth, a brewery based in Devizes, Wiltshire until 2020.
+Hook Norton Brewery took over the bar for the 2021 festival, serving their real ales, real cider, wines and spirit.

 The bar is used by festival-goers and performers alike (there is no back-stage bar), making Cropredy one of the few major festivals where the public can mingle with the musicians playing there.